mahitab-ayman/mahitab-ayman/README.md

 <p>
-  👋 I'm Mahitab Ayman, a Computer Science student at Nile University, Egypt.
+  👋 I'm Mahitab Ayman, a junior Computer Science student at Nile University, Egypt.
 I have experience in AI, Machine Learning, NLP,flutter and IoT, with proficiency in Python, C++, HTML, Java, CSS, and Node.js.
 I've interned at Samsung Innovation Campus and DOST India, and worked as a Junior Teaching Assistant and Research Assistant at Nile University.
 I'm a certified AI and Google Cloud professional and have been a trainee in AI, Flutter, and ML.
-I've achieved notable successes in various hackathons and competitions, and I'm a co-founder of IEEE Alazhar.
+I've achieved notable successes in various hackathons and competitions and looking forword for more.
 </p>

 <h3>📫 Reach me at:</h3>